The stack member number (1 to 8) identifies each member in the

 stack-member-number privileged EXEC command) and only if that number is not already assigned to any other members in the stack.
 Another way to

-If the number is being used by another member in the stack, the selects the lowest available number in the stack.
+If the number is being used by another member in the stack, the device selects the lowest available number in the stack.

 If you manually